nimbis/cmsplugin-bootstrap-carousel/README.rst

 History
 =======

+0.2.3:

+* List element wasn't being closed properly in carousel template on inactive indicators.

 0.2.2:

 * Fixing setup.py for pip>=1.6.

 0.2.1:

 * Changed plugin name from CarouselPlugin to BootstrapCarouselPlugin to avoid name collision with djangocms-cascade.

 0.2.0:

 * Added fields for toggling visibility of carousel controls and slide indicator.
 Improved the included template.